Leadership

 Currently, Coberley serves as the Director of the Training Institute at the Children’s Advocacy Center for North Texas, where he leads training initiatives for multidisciplinary professionals including law enforcement, DFPS staff, advocacy center employees, and other key stakeholders.
 The Center partners with over 60 agencies across three counties in North Texas.
 Coberley also chairs the Criminal Justice Advisory Committee for North Central Texas College.

-Education Coordinator
+Training Coordinator